Note: this feature is available only to Feathr users on a Falcon or above Service Level Agreement.

 Creating Custom Fields

-To create a custom field in Feathr, log in to Feathr and navigate to the Data menu.
-Once you're in the data view, you will see a sub menu option on the left labeled Custom Fields.
+To create a custom field in Feathr, log in to Feathr and navigate to the Community menu.
+Once you're in the Community view, you will see a sub menu option on the left labeled Custom Fields.
 Navigate there, then locate the blue button in the top right labeled "+ Create Custom Field."
 Click that and you will be taken to a brief form.

 If the custom data you wish to add is person data, choose Person under the collection dropdown.
 If it is related to web activity, choose Activity.